Systematic Reviews (Evidence synthesis)

 Meta-analysis may be performed in order to provide an overall summary measure of effect.

-Umbrella reviews can only capture evidence that has already been examined in an existing systematic review, so any new evidence would not be picked up.
+Umbrella reviews can only capture evidence that has already been examined in an existing systematic review, so any new evidence would not be included.
 There are some limitations to these reviews, such as the comprehensiveness of available information provided about the included primary studies.

 What assistance can KLS provide for a systematic or other type of review?